-When utilized, the Carriage Assy incorporates a

-injury if the unit is not handled properly.
+When utilized, the Carriage Assy incorporates a torsion spring, which can produce potential injury if the unit is not handled properly.
 Extending and retracting the castors of the unit should be done with care to prevent possible injury.

 5.4 MONTHLY PERIODIC INSPECTIONS